 Since we have been together, Ev and I cut down a real tree at local farm.
 We go out for a big breakfast, fuel up on hot chocolate and coffee, then head over to a local tree farm to select “the one.”
 During breakfast we would laugh about some day becoming the “Griswold family,” toting our little family around to the find the family Christmas tree.
 And here we are just 5 short years later!
-This year, thanks to the recommendation of our cousin Emily, we switched things up and took a ride up to West Suffield, Mass to Markowski Farms.
+This year, thanks to the recommendation of our cousin Emily, we switched things up and took a ride up to West Suffield, CT to Markowski Farms.
 Yesterday we officially started a new tradition that we absolutely plan on continuing forever more.

 On the weekends, horse drawn wagons take visitors up to the tree fields.
 As a pregnant mama with a toddler, I LOVED not having to treck through the fields on my own.
 The wagon ride was also a festive experience on its own.
 The inside of the wagon lined with vintage horse bells that jingled all the way (see what I did there?)
 The staff gave the children candy canes, and the coach started a round of a capella Christmas carol singing.
 Visitors passed their cameras and phones around to take photos of one another.